We’ve compiled some FAQs to help guide you through our Family by Co program.

 Will I get enough eggs?

 The average number of eggs retrieved varies widely by patient and cycle, but can be predicted by a donor’s age, AMH, and antral follicle count.
 That means that your doctor can give you a good picture of how many eggs to expect from a specific donor after her initial screening.
 If, for any reason, her screening results predict that she won’t retrieve a sufficient number of eggs to do a split cycle, we will re-match you with another donor for free or refund the coordination fee.
 Once the eggs have been retrieved, fertilization and euploidy rates can differ based on egg and sperm quality.
-One study looking at frozen donor eggs found that 84.2% of blastocysts were euploid (genetically normal).

 Do you have any restrictions on the clinic that I work with?